 Doubanjiang Guide: Sichuan Bean Paste for Home Cooks

-I watched my neighbor in Chengdu stand at her stove for exactly three minutes, doing nothing but stirring doubanjiang in a dry wok before adding oil.
-“You have to wake it up,” she said, watching the paste darken and smell incredible.
-That moment changed how I cookโand it’s the first thing I do now with this essential ingredient.
+My neighbor in Chengdu once stood motionless at her stove for three full minutes, just stirring doubanjiang in a dry wok.
+“You have to wake it up,” she explained as the paste darkened and filled the kitchen with its rich aroma.
+That simple lesson changed everything about how I use this ingredient.

 Why Doubanjiang Isn’t Just Another Condiment